jecklgamis/envoy-proxy-example/README.md

 An Alpine Linux-based Envoy Proxy container.
-This is a reference implementation for building an Envoy Proxy side car for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring other Envoy Proxy features.
+This is a reference implementation for building an Envoy Proxy side car for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
 See the [Envoy Docs](https://www.envoyproxy.io/docs/envoy/latest/) for more info.

 This container runs a statically configured HTTPS listener using port 8443 and routes `/` traffic to a co-located upstream `app.js` running on port 8080.

-What's inside the container?
-* Envoy proxy
-* `app.js`, a minimal HTTP server
-* `supervisord`, this enables the Envoy Proxy and `app.js` simultaneously

 ## Running Locally